 Paramedics are required to be qualified for five years and have undertaken or are working towards an advanced practice qualification (as defined by Health Education England, usually an MSc) (College of Paramedics 2018, annex F).

-Nurses and midwives must have a designated Supervisor and Assessor in practice (NMC Standards for Student Supervision and Assessment 2018).
+Nurses and midwives must have a Practice Supervisor and Practice Assessor (NMC Standards for Student Supervision and Assessment 2018).

 The supervisor would normally be a medical prescriber, a pharmacist independent prescriber or an experienced Nurse Independent Prescriber working in a similar area of practice, who holds an MSc level qualification.

-The assessor would normally be a medical doctor.
+The practice assessor would normally be a medical doctor.

-AHPs are required to have a designated Prescribing practitioner (DPP), normally a medical doctor in practice who facilitates 12 days (90) hrs learning in practice.
+AHPs are required to have a designated prescribing practitioner (DPP) in practice who facilitates 12 days (90) hrs learning in practice.
 This time can also be spent with experienced pharmacists and NMPs while retaining the DPP as the key assessor.

 University policy/ placement guidelines apply.